Thomas Burnett (New Zealand politician): Community involvement

 A steadfast witness in a changing land."

 TD died in 1941 and is buried on a hill slope on Mount Cook Station.
 The coffin was moved by dray then manhandled to Rock Etam where the gravesite overlooks the majestic Tasman Valley.
 TD was a big man and the coffin was lead-lined.
 A cairn marks the spot.

 Family and death

 His mother died on 9 July 1914 after a short illness.
 His father died in September 1927.
-Thomas Burnett died on 30 November 1941, survived by his wife, his son and his daughter.
+Thomas Burnett died on 30 November 1941, survived by his wife, his son and his daughter Catriona.
+His daughter married the silviculturist Richard St. Barbe Baker in 1959.